Your browser is no longer supported. Please upgrade your browser to improve your experience.

 12 September 2023

-The third day of my trip opened with beautiful blue skies and patchy white cloud.
-They were perfect conditions for a marathon walking day exploring the beaches of Harris.
-I decided to start with what was likely to be the toughest walk – the 5-mile circular walk to Crabhadail from Hùisinis.
+It’s the third day of my trip and the morning unveils beautiful blue skies and patchy white cloud.
+I have a marathon walking day planned and these are perfect conditions.
+I am beyond excited.
+I decide to start with what is likely to be the toughest walk of the day – the 5-mile circular walk to Crabhadail from Hùisinis.
 As anyone who’s been to Hùisinis will know, the 14-mile drive along the singe track B887 is an exhilarating experience in itself.
-It’s such a beautiful and remote journey, it’s a little disconcerting to arrive at Hùisinis, even at 8.30 in the morning, to find the car park already filling up with motor homes, camper vans and cars.
+It’s such a beautiful and remote road, so it’s a little disconcerting to arrive at Hùisinis at 8.30 in the morning to find the car park already filling up with motor homes, camper vans and cars.
 The Hùisinis Gateway is a custom-made mini-village for visitors with toilets, showers, refreshments and picnic tables.
-There was even a HM coastguard vehicle parked at the back of the dunes.
-It was surreal and I have to say, l was eager to get on my walk to get away from the morning activity.
-As a result, I didn’t spend too long on Hùisinis beach itself, which for some reason was partly taped off (maybe nesting birds or riptides?).
-On my return, a few hours later, the car park was rammed.
-People were waiting for my space, but still on my return I passed a dozen vehicles, mostly motorhomes, making their way along the 14-mile road.
+There is even a HM coastguard vehicle parked at the back of the dunes.
+I find it surreal and a little uncomfortable. l am eager to start my walk and get away from the morning activity.
+For that reason, I don’t spend too long on Hùisinis beach itself, which for some reason is partly taped off (maybe nesting birds or riptides?).
+On my return, a few hours later, the car park is rammed.
+People are waiting for my space, but still on my return I pass a dozen vehicles, mostly motorhomes, making their way along the 14-mile road.
 If you go to Hùisinis on a sunny day, go early!